 A male implant, by definition, are devices put inside the penis that allow men with erectile dysfunction disorder to get an erection.
 As penile implants involve surgery, there are risks involved, including infection and the possibility that the device will not work.
 But with recent innovations in materials, designs, and surgical procedures, results have improved and most men with implants say they are satisfied with the results.

 There are many different types of penile implants, ranging from semi-rigid devices that can be permanently erect to malleable ones that can be bent into position to hydraulic, inflatable prosthesis that can be inflated or deflated on demand.
+Here at Philadelphia Urology Associates, an inflatable penile prosthetics in a self-contained, fluid-filled system such as the preferred Titan® Touch by Coloplast is one of our preferred penile implant devices.

 In general, penile implants are advantageous because they have low mechanical failure rates, erections that can be maintained as long as necessary, and improvements to the psychological and emotional well-being of the recipient.
 Disadvantages include the fact that the implant may not be as firm as a natural erection, some models do not deflate easily, the penis may not be completely flaccid, some lose length, and inflation is not instantaneous.